kreier/ml/README.md

 ![Posenet the park](TensorFlow.js/posenet/2019-03_thepark.jpg)

-During 2019 NVIDIA announced the [Jetson Nano](https://en.wikipedia.org/wiki/Nvidia_Jetson) developer kit and with students from AISVN we try to win one in a competition.
-Eventually we order a package.
+During 2019 NVIDIA announced the [Jetson Nano](https://en.wikipedia.org/wiki/Nvidia_Jetson) developer kit and with students from AISVN we tried to win one in a competition.
+Eventually we ordered a package.

 ![Jetson Nano car](https://kreier.github.io/jetson-car/pic/2019_jetson_car.jpg)